-28 years later, I find myself at the the Brandenburg Gate, ready to go on my very own Cold War tour of Berlin!
+Fast forward 28 years and I find myself at the Brandenburg Gate, a little wiser and far more interested in history, ready to go on my very own Cold War tour of Berlin!
 Care to join me?

 2. Brandenburger Tor

-Nowadays a symbol of reunification and the backdrop for festivals and major events, the Brandenburg Gate was once trapped behind the Berlin wall and was THE symbol of the division between East and West.
+Every Cold War Tour of Berlin should probably start here.
+This famous Berlin symbol was completed in 1791 as the royal city gate.
+Nowadays a symbol of reunification and a photogenic backdrop for many festivals and major events, the Brandenburg Gate was once trapped behind the Berlin wall and was THE symbol of the division between East and West.

-It can be quite tricky to reminisce about the historical importance the gate has played over all these years with the huge crowds gathering all day long on the Pariser Platz, but it’s still worth taking a look!
+With the huge crowds gathering all day long on the Pariser Platz, it can be quite tricky to reminisce about the historical importance it played all these years, but it’s still worth taking a look!
 If you need some peace and quiet, there is a “Room of Silence” in the northern wing to get away from the madness.